National & Regional Plumber Hourly Rates

 What is the average plumber hourly rate in 2026?

-The national average plumber hourly rate in 2026 is between $45 and $200 per hour, with most residential jobs costing around $80 to $130 per hour.
+The national average plumber hourly rate in 2026 is between $45 and $200 per hour, with most homeowners paying around $90 per hour for standard residential work.
 Your specific rate will depend on your location, the plumber's experience level, the time of day, and the complexity of the work.
-Urban areas and high cost-of-living states like California and New York tend to fall at the upper end of the range.
+Urban areas and high cost-of-living states like California, New York, and Massachusetts tend to fall at the upper end of the range.

 Why are plumbers so expensive?